faylward/bioinformatics_tutorials/5_Introduction_to_HMMs/Intro_to_hmms.md

 >blastp -query methanococcus.faa -db nifh.faa -evalue 1e-5 -outfmt 6 > blastpout.txt

-Here the annotations are not as clear as with hmmsearch.
-Note that some of the hits that we are getting for our query proteins have very low % identity, so it is difficult to assess with BLASTP alone whether or not the proteins belong to the same family.
+Here the results are still fairly good -we can still tell which query proteins share homology with NifH - but they are not as clear-cut as with hmmsearch.
+Note that some of the hits that we are getting for our query proteins have very low % identity, so it is difficult to assess with BLASTp alone whether or not the proteins belong to the same family.